Out of balance or, how to kill the love for an artist in one easy lesson

 Press release from the National Gallery of Victoria

-Installation views of the exhibition Jan Senbergs: Observation – Imagination at The Ian Potter Centre: NGV Australia with Blue angel of Wittenoom (top left) and Otway night (bottom right) Photos: Marcus Bunyan
+Installation views of the exhibition Jan Senbergs: Observation – Imagination at The Ian Potter Centre: NGV Australia showing in the top image, Blue angel of Wittenoom at top left (1988, below); and Otway night at bottom right (1994, below)

 The blue angel in the painting refers to the dangers of asbestos in the mining town of Wittenoom.